 This paper introduces an approach of using a plated through-hole (PTH) via transmission-line model in the design of a thick printed circuit board, such as a backpanel.
 Full wave FEM modeling of a section of backpanel containing a differential via pair was compared with a transmission model.
 Computed values of the differential transmission loss agreed within an acceptable range for engineering studies, yet the transmission line model results required less than 2% of the computation time that the full wave model required.
 Effects of via spacing, via diameter and trace thickness were also examined.

-S. Deng et al., "Application of Transmission Line Models to Backpanel Plated Through-Hole Via Design," Proceedings of the IEEE 14th Topical Meeting on Electrical Performance of Electronic Packaging, 2005, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+S. Deng et al., "Application of Transmission Line Models to Backpanel Plated Through-Hole Via Design," Proceedings of the IEEE 14th Topical Meeting on Electrical Performance of Electronic Packaging (2005, Austin, TX), pp. 99 - 102, Institute of Electrical and Electronics Engineers (IEEE), Oct 2005.

 Electrical and Computer Engineering